hq9000/py_headless_daw/doc/simple_edm_producer.md

 ## Details

-Below go a human-readable introduction to what actually happens there:
+Below goes a human-readable introduction to what actually happens there:

 The producer, given a seed, generates a project consisting of:

 1. a base drum track using built-in drum synthesizer
 1. from 2 to 4 synth tracks using `amsynth` plugin
 1. a reverb send track (`dragonfly reverb`) that synth tracks send to